 Font and Colors

 Red is the leading color in the logos.
-It conveys the brand’s top position and the joy brought by the machines, which ease the sewing work.
+It conveys the brand’s top position and the joy the machines bring, easing sewing work.
 White is the second most common color in logos.
-It is the primary color of sewing threads and signifies new items sewn with the help of the machine.
+It is the primary color of sewing threads and signifies new items sewn on the machine.